To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Conceptual Background and Related Literature

-Researchers have established that the prescriptive approach requires an iterative development process.
-For instance, \cite{lee_common_2023} emphasize continuous refinement through documented discussions among annotators.
-This collaborative approach achieves substantial agreement on the intended interpretation, achieved after resolving some edge cases of interpretation.
-For LLM applications, this iterative refinement process becomes even more critical because models cannot adapt their interpretation mid-task, making comprehensive guideline development the primary mechanism for reducing guideline-induced measurement error.
+Researchers have established that the prescriptive approach to any guideline requires an ``iterative'' refinement.
+Iterative guideline refinement through multiple rounds of documented discussions among annotators can achieve substantial agreement on the intended interpretation, since discussions resolve edge-cases \citep{lee_common_2023, oortwijn_interrater_2021}.
+This iterative refinement process is even more critical when LLMs serve as annotators because, unlike human annotators, models cannot adapt their interpretation mid-task through discussion.

-While these principles are established for human annotation processes, their application to LLM-based annotation introduces new challenges such as model selection or a requirement of carefully crafted ``meta'' system prompts that help models understand tasks and return results in structured, usable formats.
-Literature remains sparse on the adoption of well-established principles of reducing measurement error due to annotation guidelines when using LLMs for annotation.
+While the principles for human annotation are established in the literature, their application to LLM-based annotation introduces additional challenges, including model selection and the need for carefully crafted ``meta'' system prompts that help models understand tasks and return results in structured, usable formats.